-We are Chrissy O'Neill & Co., husband and wife team, obsessive dog parents, and destination wedding & elopement photographers.
+We are Chrissy O'Neill & Co., husband and wife team, obsessive dog parents, artists, and destination wedding & elopement photographers.
 Follow along here on the blog to see lots of beautiful people, the most stunning weddings, and behind the scenes from our travels and everyday life.

 Tim and I had been talking about rebranding our business for several months, and we knew during the process we would need to invest in good headshots of us that match our style of film photography and are cohesive with the rest of our content.
 Almost instantly, we knew we wanted to hire my long time friend, Jen Jar, who moved out to Southern California a few years ago from Virginia, where she and I originally met through a group of local photographers.
 We had already been planning a trip to Los Angeles to visit friends, so it worked out seamlessly for us to plan for a day of that trip to be dedicated to meeting up with Jen and catching up while she took photos of us in the most beautiful place ever – but, what I didn’t know was that Tim had another set of plans up his sleeve that were unfolding seamlessly as well.